Category: Education

 Posted on: March 7, 2020 by

 Osteoarthritis develops when the cushioning material between the joints, known as cartilage, wears away, eventually allowing the bones to painfully rub or grind together.
 Obesity is an important risk factor for osteoarthritis sufferers.
-This is because high amounts of fat around the liver, muscle tissues and in the blood is more likely [Read more...]
+This is because high amounts of fat around the liver, muscle tissues and in the blood is more likely to [Read more...]

 Posted on: February 29, 2020 by